ghga-de/file-services-backend/.readme_generation/design.md

 Mention anything that deviates from the standard triple hexagonal architecture and the corresponding structure. -->

-This is a Python-based service following the Triple Hexagonal Architecture pattern.
+This is monorepo containing Python-based services following the Triple Hexagonal Architecture pattern.
 It uses protocol/provider pairs and dependency injection mechanisms provided by the [hexkit](https://github.com/ghga-de/hexkit) library.